litexlang/litex-official-documents/Tutorial/Import.md

 ## Import A Package(Folder)

+Scenario: I completed the formalization of a book, which contains many files and is put together in a folder.
+Now I want to build on top of last week's work!
+But how can I use last week's work?
+For example, if I proved theorem A last week, I want to use theorem A in my new proof file today, how can I do it?

 When you install litex on your machine, there will be folder `~/litexlang/user_pkg` and `~/litexlang/std_pkg` on your machine. `~/litexlang/std_pkg` is the folder containing many folders ranging from number theories to basic set theory, maintained by the Litex team. `~/litexlang/user_pkg` contains folders (packages) you download using `lip install package_name` command.
 When you want to import a package without publishing it to the `lip` system, you can copy your folder into the  `~/litexlang/user_pkg` and use it as if you are using a package installed by `lip install`.

 (`lip` works very much the same as how `pip` works for python.)